flinksey/100-Days-of-Code/log.md

 **Today's Progress**: Continued working on my assignment.
 Found a few datasets that I might be able to use for my project.

 **Thoughts**: Rearranged blocks in my timeline to account for changes in schedule.
 Will outline insights tomorrow.

+### Day 32: September 18, 2020

+**Today's Progress**: Continued working on my assignment.
+Strategized my capstone project.

+**Thoughts**: Today was not as eventful on this front, as I've had to prioritize my coursework for university.
+It's likely that I won't have much time next week, either, although I'll definitely make some once I get a few other assignments out of the way.